 Yes, you can!
 However, the beet doesn’t only add color to pickles but also adds a slight sweetness to them.

 Technically, yes!
 However, pickling is all vinegar and salt, not sweetness.
-You can add some sugar to balance the acidity of the vinegar, but not too much.
+You can add one tablespoon sugar to balance the acidity of the vinegar.